CGSmith-LLC/shipwise-api/README.md

     config/              contains api configurations
     controllers/         not used
     models/              not used
-    modules/             contains API versions, this is the main folder for API source code. each module is an API version, example: v1/ each version module contains controller and models specific to that version. data models extend from common/models
+    modules/             contains api versions, this is the main folder for api source code. each module is an api version, example: v1/ each version module contains controller and models specific to that version. data models extend from common/models